Andresp08/Realtor_App/README.md

 .
 Multiple Api Calls to Rapid-Api Hub \
 .
 Responsive interface desing using Chakra UI \
 ⋅ Server-Side Rendering and Static Site Generation using NextJs \
-.Advance filtering data in real time for search your dream property \
+.
+Advance filtering data in real time for search your dream property \
 ⋅ Best practices and folder structure \
 ⋅ Awesome interface components \
-⋅ Explore it \
+⋅ Explore it

 And many more.
 I hope you like it.